Books by Edmond Provder, CRC, CLC

 Documenting Damages in Personal Injury Cases

-The step-by-step “House of Damages” method that has anchored seven- and eight-figure PI verdicts nationwide.
+The "House of Damages" method — the step-by-step framework that has anchored seven- and eight-figure personal injury verdicts nationwide.

-• Checklists that turn raw records into persuasive evidence
+• Checklists that turn raw medical and employment records into persuasive, jury-ready exhibits.

 Buy Book